 After surviving a traumatic event, many people have PTSD-like symptoms at first, such as being unable to stop thinking about what's happened.
 Fear, anxiety, anger, depression, guilt — all are common reactions to trauma.
 However, the majority of people exposed to trauma do not develop long-term post-traumatic stress disorder.

 Getting support can help you recover.
-This may mean turning to supportive family and friends who will listen and offer comfort.
-It may mean that you seek out a mental health professional for a brief course of therapy.
-Some people also may find it helpful to turn to their faith community or a pastoral crisis counselor.
+This may mean turning to family and friends who will listen and offer comfort.
+It may mean seeking out a mental health provider for a brief course of therapy.
+Some people may also find it helpful to turn to their faith community.

 - Lineberry TW (expert opinion).
 Mayo Clinic, Rochester, Minn.
-Jan.
-11, 2011.
+Dec.
+30, 2013.

 - Posttraumatic stress disorder.
 American Psychiatric Association. http://www.dsm5.org/Pages/Default.aspx.
 Accessed Jan.
 8, 2014.